kelvins/awesome-mlops/README.md

 * [Aim](https://github.com/aimhubio/aim) - A super-easy way to record, search and compare 1000s of ML training runs.
 * [Comet](https://github.com/comet-ml) - Track your datasets, code changes, experimentation history, and models.
-* [FedML MLOps Platform](https://open.fedml.ai/) - Simplifies the workflow of federated learning anywhere at any scale.
 * [Guild AI](https://guild.ai/) - Open source experiment tracking, pipeline automation, and hyperparameter tuning.
 * [Keepsake](https://github.com/replicate/keepsake) - Version control for machine learning with support to Amazon S3 and Google Cloud Storage.
 * [Losswise](https://losswise.com) - Makes it easy to track the progress of a machine learning project.